ggeorgakoudis/FAROS/README.md

-# FAROS
+# FAROS: A Framework for Benchmarking and Analysis of Compiler Optimization

-To be released soon, pending approval finalization
+FAROS has been released under the LLNL workspace at https://github.com/LLNL/FAROS.